2020 Dorothy Rupe CNA Program Grants: A Request for Proposals

 Dorothy Rupe CNA Program Grants can be used for the following:

-- Student Support and/or Emergency Assistance – To provide low-income students with financial assistance for program related costs or for one-time, unforeseen expenditures for students at risk of withdrawal.
-Examples of student support include textbooks, uniforms, and course specific fees and/or supplies—in other words, supplemental costs required of the student that may be cost prohibitive to enrollment.
+- Student Support – To provide low-income students with financial assistance for program related expenses.
+Examples of student support include textbooks, uniforms, course specific fees and/or mandatory supplies—in other words, supplemental costs borne by the student that may be cost prohibitive to enrollment.

 - Instructional Support – To fund an instructional assistant position for the purpose of minimizing attrition and improving student outcomes (e.g. course completion and exam pass rates).
-Grants for instructional assistance generally support additional practice in the skills lab and/or mock testing in preparation for the certification exam.
-Assistance may be provided by adjunct faculty, a skills lab tutor, or student assistants.
-Funds may not be used for instruction, administrative support, counseling, general academic tutoring, or instructor release time.
+Grants for instructional assistance support additional practice in the skills lab and/or mock testing in preparation for the certification exam.
+Priority will be given to programs that employ former CNA students to serve in this capacity.

-To ensure consideration, proposals must be submitted to the Foundation no later than Friday, January 11, 2019.
-Awards will be announced in March.
+To ensure consideration, proposals must be submitted to the Foundation no later than Friday, January 10, 2020.
+Awards will be announced in mid-March.

-In 2018, the Foundation awarded over $555,000 to sixteen CNA programs.
-For more details on these grants, please visit our caregiving page.
+In 2019, the Foundation awarded nearly $600,000 to twenty-two CNA programs.
+For more details on these grants, please visit our website.

 Any California Community College with an existing certified nursing assistant program is eligible to apply.
 Grants will be distributed to the college’s district, foundation, or other qualified 501(c)(3) nonprofit that serves as the program’s fiscal sponsor.